hanzoai/react-drawer/README.md

 ### Root

 Contains all parts of a dialog.
-Use `shouldScaleBackground` to enable background scaling, it requires an element with `[vaul-drawer-wrapper]` data attribute to scale its background.
+Use `shouldScaleBackground` to enable background scaling, it requires an element with `[react-drawer-wrapper]` data attribute to scale its background.
 Can be controlled with the `value` and `onOpenChange` props.
 Can be opened by default via the `open` prop.

 Additional props: